CFWP/ConventionTalk/README.md

 **ConventionTalk**
 ---------------

 This repository contains the slides of my Division 5 (Quantitative & Qualitative Methods) Awards Symposium Invited address at the American Psychological Association 2015 Annual Convention in Toronto.
-These slides support a summary of my dissertation work to be published in The Score (see reference below).
+These slides support a summary of my dissertation work as published in the April 2016 issue of The Score (see references below).

 ## Retrieving the Slides